DylanPort/whitelspace/README.md

 ---

 **Built for Solana builders tired of centralized chokepoints.**
-If you want to run a provider, integrate NLx402, or help harden the infra — DM us.
+If you want to run a provider, or help harden the infra — DM us.
 Privacy infrastructure only exists if we build it ourselves. 🛡️

 ## 🌟 Key Features